Josh Brolin Hilariously Responds To That Gross Thanos/Ant-Man ‘Avengers’ Theory

 Brolin joked about the tension that Avengers: Endgame was going to bring him, and added the hashtag “#flushanantman.”
 The Deadpool 2 actor clearly caught wind of the hilarious theory and decided to poke fun at it all as fans shared in the joy.

-The video was viewed over 1.4 million times and was liked by the Russo brothers and Brolin’s Endgame co-star Jeremy Renner.
+The video was viewed over 1.4 million times and was liked by the Russo brothers and Brolin’s Endgame co-star, Jeremy Renner.
 Brolin’s wife didn’t seem too pleased with the photo and commented that the whole thing was rather disturbing.
 Kathryn Brolin’s comment alone garnered over 2,400 likes.
 Other celebs who commented on the photo included Norman Reedus, Flynn Skye, Rob Liefeld, Cindy Crawford, and Oscar de la Hoya.

 A crazy Avengers: Endgame theory that involves Ant-Man defeating Thanos in an… interesting way is now a GIF.